 Heel Tip 3: Practice rewarding while walking (not just rewarding when they auto-sit)

 Using a soft treat (that they can eat while walking), reward your dog for being in the correct position using your left hand.
 Keep your treat pouch positioned on your left hip to target where you want your dog to be.
 This exercise is excellent for dogs with a high food drive because they continually anticipate the next reward.
 As you get more fluent in giving the treat, you can practice this at any point during your walk.
-In the beginning, you will need to walk slower to ensure you are not dropping food on the ground.
-It is important to only reward during the motion of the walk and not confuse this exercise with an automatic sit.
+Initially, you must walk slower to ensure you are not dropping food on the ground.
+It is essential to reward only during walking and not confuse this exercise with an automatic sit.

 Heel Tip 4: Stop and check your position periodically by using the automatic sit